meschedl/Unckless-Lab-Notebook-Maggie/_posts/2023-09-27-male-female-nanojet-test.md

 - Made 7 new vials of mushroom food
 - Wiped down fly room bench with 95% ethanol before using/putting things on it
 - Things taken to the fly room
-    - tube rack with 10 tubes for day 0
     - mineral oil
     - sterile Co2 pad
     - pulled needles